tink-crypto/tink/doc/JAVA-HOWTO.md

 Snapshots of Tink built from the master branch are available through Maven using version `1.1.0-SNAPSHOT`, or `1.1.0-android-SNAPSHOT` for the Android flavor.

+## Important Warnings

+Do not use APIs including fields and methods marked with the `@Alpha` annotation.
+They can be modified in any way, or even removed, at any time.
+They are in the package, but not for official, production release, but only for testing.

 ## Initializing Tink

 Tink provides customizable initialization, which allows for choosing specific